Meet the Dean

 Dean Choe is committed to undergraduate research.
 She mentored many undergraduate students in her own lab and has provided leadership to develop new programs and resources to expand research opportunities for students.
 In recognition of her dedication to teaching, Dean Choe received the Loyola Marymount University Fritz B. Burns Distinguished Teaching Award.

-Dean Choe’s passion extend beyond academic excellence.
+Dean Choe’s passion extends beyond academic excellence.
 In addition to providing academic leadership at the departmental, college, and university level, she served as chair of the Life Sciences building project at LMU.
 Dean Choe provided leadership from concept to completion of the facility that supports innovation and advancement in science education and research.
 The design and function of this building has garnered national recognition and ranks as one of the best science facilities in the country.